back-2-95/dotfiles/README.md

 ## Requirements

-- Clean install of macOS
+- Clean installation of macOS
 - Logged in with Apple ID

 ## Setting up your Mac